 - Even in cooler temperatures, a vehicle can heat up to dangerous temperatures very quickly.
 An outside temperature in the mid-60s can cause a vehicle’s inside temperature to rise above 110° Fahrenheit.
 The inside temperature of the vehicle can rise almost 20° Fahrenheit within the first 10 minutes.

-- Heatstroke does not only occur during the summertime or in the Sun Belt States.
-This deadly issue can occur at any time of year, in any weather condition, in any community—for any parent.
+- Heatstroke does not occur only during the summertime or in the Sun Belt States.
+This deadly issue can occur at any time of the year, in any weather condition, in any community—for any parent.

 Store the car window hammer device on the emergency response cart or kit in a centralized location within the office.
 Ensure that all staff members are knowledgeable about where the hammer is stored and how to use it in the event of an emergency.
 As part of the response protocol, include initiating a 911 call for assistance and assessing the immediate medical needs of the infant, toddler, or young child.
 Consider including a scenario involving a car window hammer as part of the office’s emergency preparedness training.

 Because of the potential for vehicle damage, it is advisable—whenever practical—to obtain consent from the parent or caregiver before using the device to break the car window.
-Alternately, give the device to the parent or caregiver to use.
+As an alternative, give the device to the parent or caregiver to use.